Coaxen Indian Village: Present day

 An 1818 resurvey of the Coaxen Place, as the lands deeded in 1740 were known, amounted to two-hundred and fifty-nine acres.
 This parcel was eventually purchased by General William Irick and remained in the Irick family until the 1939.
 Portions were sold off, however the core farm remained.
 In 2015 it is known as the Dolan Farm, named for its present owners.
 Michael Dolan is a professional builder and land developer and the site is now proposed as the location of a housing subdivision.

 Local advocates, including botanists, paleontologists, historians and environmentalists have brought forth documentation regarding unique resources present at the site.
 These include the Vicentown Formation, a geologic formation in New Jersey.
 It preserves fossils dating back to the Paleogene period; unique flora, including Dwarf Ginseng (Panax trifolium), American Bladdernut (Staphylea trifolia), the endangered Redbud (Cercis canadensis), and Hemlock (Tsuga canadensis).
 These plants have a role in traditional native usage.

 The Dolan Farm contains prime agricultural farmland and the South Branch of the Rancocas falls within the riparian rights of the State of New Jersey.
 A Lenape burial ground is located on the property, near the site of the former William Irick mansion.

 Not all the Lenape Delaware left New Jersey, and some from the out-migration to New Stockbridge returned.
 As George Fleming, author of the seminal book on the Brotherton Reservation wrote, "there may yet come to light further information about the possible descendants of the natives who may have intermarried with the early settlers or were otherwise assimilated into the White man's world."
-The Nanticoke-Lenape of Bridgeton, New Jersey, and other individuals of native ancestry remain in the area and hold Coaxen as a sacred place.
+The state-recognized Nanticoke Lenni-Lenape Tribal Nation of Bridgeton, New Jersey, and other individuals of Native ancestry remain in the area and hold Coaxen as a sacred place.

 As of March 2015, a nomination to the National Register of Historic Places is being prepared.